thu-ml/tianshou/README.md

 - [Twin Delayed DDPG (TD3)](https://arxiv.org/pdf/1802.09477.pdf)
 - [Soft Actor-Critic (SAC)](https://arxiv.org/pdf/1812.05905.pdf)

-Tianshou supports parallel environment training for all algorithms as well.
+Tianshou supports parallel workers for all algorithms as well.
+All of these algorithms are reformatted as replay-buffer based algorithms.

 Tianshou is still under development.
 More algorithms are going to be added and we always welcome contributions to help make Tianshou better.
-If you would like to contribute, please check out the [guidelines](/CONTRIBUTING.md).
+If you would like to contribute, please check out [CONTRIBUTING.md](/CONTRIBUTING.md).

 ## Installation